1technophile/OpenMQTTGateway/docs/upload/portal.md

   * Local and remote OTA
   * WebUI login (login:"admin", password: "")
   * WiFi Manager Access Point password after initial config
+* Set the MQTT secure connection box to select whether or not the connection should be secure
+* Set the certificate validation to select wether or not you want to validate the server identity with a certificate
+* Copy/paste the MQTT server certificate in the MQTT server cert box (only required if using a secure connection), be sure to include the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers
+* Add your certificates
 * Click on save

 ![WiFi manager save](../img/OpenMQTTGateway_Wifi_Manager_save.png)